 This is commonplace and can really impact self-employed tradesman’s ability to work.
 Thieves will target vans where they think tools may be left overnight.
 A good tip is to heavily mark the tools with your company name to make reselling harder.

 If possible, store tools in secure lockable cabinets which are heavier to remove.
 And consider internal CCTV in the van and registering equipment on property registry sites.
+If you park outside your house, make sure it is covered by your home security or park against walls to limit access.

 Park vehicles in well-lit and busier areas